jzdziarski/mod_evasive/README.md

   if the same host has requested this page more than once within the past 1 second.
 - The IP address of the requestor is hashed into a "key".
-  A lookup is performed in the listerner's internal hash table to determine if the same host has requested more than 50 objects within the past second (from the same child).
+  A lookup is performed in the listener's internal hash table to determine if the same host has requested more than 50 objects within the past second (from the same child).